The Financial Accountability Regime (FAR Bill) Draws Closer

 • From 15 March 2024, the comes into effect for the banking industry, applying to authorised deposit-taking institutions (ADIs) and their authorised non-operating holding companies (NOHCs).

-• From 15 March 2025, it will also apply to the insurance industry, extending to insurance entities, ADIs, and their authorised NOHCs.
+• From 15 March 2025, it will also apply to the insurance industry, including insurance entities, their licensed NOHCs, and superannuation trustees.

 • As of February 2024, the Minister Rules are still awaiting finalisation.